-Methodologies Description Laboratory practises Activities oriented to the application of knowledge to specific situations, and to acquire basic and procedimental skills related to the field of study.
+Methodologies Description Laboratory practical Activities oriented to the application of knowledge to specific situations, and to acquire basic and procedimental skills related to the field of study.
 Rooms equiped with specific materials and resources will be used for these classes.
 An appropriate follow-up will be performed on student's work to verify that the best practices shown in theory classes are applied, and that the procedimental recommendations provided by the lecturer are followed.

-Assessment 7.050551110111 Description Qualificatio n T raining and • • Lea arning Results Laboratory practises Interdisciplinary exercises and problems -as close to real cases as 60 A1 C1 D2 possible- will be solved in groups of students, with lecturer orientation A2 C3 D3 and enforcing active participation by the students. Α3 C7 D4 A4 C9 D5 A5 C10 D8 D10 Practical tests, real Making of practical tests and exercises related to the subject's 20 A2 C1 D3 task execution and / contents, in the A4 C7 D5 or simulated. scope of the subject's final assessment.
-C9 D10 Short answer tests Groups of short answer questions related to the subject's contents, to 20 A2 C1 D3 check that the students have understood and assimilated the A4 C7 D5 theoretical and practical contents.
+For all the teaching modalities considered in the Contingency Plan, the tutorial sessions can be carried out using IT tools (email, video-call, FAITIC forums, etc.) according to the modality of prior concertation of the virtual place, date and time.

+Assessment

+Description Qualificatio n T raining and

+Lea arning Results

+Laboratory practicalInterdisciplinary exercises and problems -as close to real cases as 60 Α1 C1 D2

+possible- will be solved in groups of students, with lecturer orientation A2 C3 D3

+and enforcing active participation by the students. Α3 C7 D4

+Α4 C9 D5

+Α5 C10 D8

+D10

+Laboratory practice Making of practical tests and exercises related to the subject's contents, 20 A2 C1 D3

+in the Α4 C7 D5

+scope of the subject's final assessment.
+C9 D10

+Problem and/or Groups of short answer questions related to the subject's contents, to 20 A2 C1 D3

+exercise solving check that the students have understood and assimilated the theoretical A4 C7 D5

+and practical contents.
 C9 D10